kammererN/pwgen.lan/README.md

 ## Installation

 The preferred installation for **pwgen.lan** is via Docker.
-An exampe-compose.yml is contained within this repo.
+An exampe compose.yml is contained within this repo.

 ## How to Use